mohamedmgamal/VacationCycleLogicBackEnd/README.md

       python manage.py createsuperuser

-You can check api end poind documentation on postman from :
+You can check api endpoind documentation on postman from :

 https://documenter.getpostman.com/view/14601930/UVRHiioY